nk-gears/nkdews.me/content/posts/solution/software-app.md

 Note : 👍 denotes the solution which i have arrived at.
 Most

+> Creating Content with Regular Work Schedule

+It's been a long time challenge for me to create content during the work hours.
+How to allocate dedicate hours for creating content.

+**Solution**

+- Set a day in a week - Every Saturday or Every Wednesday
+- Use a separate laptop/user-profile for work and content creation to keep the focus on respective areas.
+- Save the ideas incubation list

 > Ask Alexa - Run Custom Scripts

 It's disappointing that none of the voice assistant provides a simple way to execute custom scripts based on voice without going through the hassle of app creation and deployment.